srahooa/terminal_app/README.md

 Future editions can add features such as player budget, a store to buy supplies, hunting to supplement food rations, speed and ration scales, and additional trails to travel.
 The original game suggests a traveling party of three additional players.
 This too could be added to a later version.

+-tracking of the date and distance of travel

 ## Code Structure